AkshadAp17/Vista/replit.md

 - July 08, 2025.
 Added live status indicator and improved spacing in business card modal for better user experience
 - July 08, 2025.
 Updated login page business card icon with new orange icon asset
 - July 08, 2025.
 Added favicon to website browser tab using the same orange icon for brand consistency
+- July 08, 2025.
+Added orange icon to vehicle cards in the header section next to vehicle title for brand consistency
+- July 08, 2025.
+Added company logo to main website pages including home page hero section, admin dashboard, and user dashboard headers
+- July 08, 2025.
+Enhanced brand presence across all pages with consistent logo and icon placement

 ## Admin Credentials